Beyond place-based: Reducing regional inequality with place-conscious policies

 About Boosting Wages for U.S. Workers in the New Economy

-This event draws from Manduca’s essay, “Place-conscious federal policies to reduce regional economic disparities in the United States,” which appeared in Equitable Growth’s book, Boosting Wages for U.S. Workers in the New Economy.
+This event drew from Manduca’s essay, “Place-conscious federal policies to reduce regional economic disparities in the United States,” which appeared in Equitable Growth’s book, Boosting Wages for U.S. Workers in the New Economy.
 The book features 10 essays by leading scholars on policies to raise wages by addressing underlying structures and dynamics in our economy.
 The essays—developed in partnership with the Institute for Research on Labor and Employment at the University of California, Berkeley and with funding from the Bernard and Anne Spitzer Charitable Trust—guide policymakers on how to deliver broadly shared economic prosperity by making wages a key outcome to structural economic policy at the federal and state levels.

 Please direct questions related to event content to Labor Market Policy Analyst Kathryn Zickuhr.